Environmental Data Science

 What This Repository Implements

-Built a public pipeline entrypoint that runs audit, Kd, dataset, feature, split, and irradiance stages in a fixed reproducible order.
+Built a public pipeline entrypoint that runs audit, attenuation-output generation, dataset, feature, split, and derived-optics stages in a fixed reproducible order.

 Built compact FULL and PAR modeling datasets with log-transformed targets and environmental features derived from chlorophyll, CDOM, and TSS inputs.